vim-scripts/Python-mode-klen/README.rst

 Python-mode, Python in VIM
 ##########################

-Python-mode is a vim plugin that allows you to use the pylint_, rope_, pydoc_, pyflakes_ libraries in vim to provide features like python code looking for bugs, refactoring and some other useful things.
+Python-mode is a vim plugin that allows you to use the pylint_, rope_, pydoc_, pyflakes_, pep8_, mccabe_ libraries in vim to provide features like python code looking for bugs, refactoring and some other useful things.

 This plugin allow you create python code in vim very easily.
 There is no need to install the pylint_, rope_ or any used python library on your system.

 - Python objects and motion (]], 3[[, ]]M, vaC, viM, daC, ciM, ...)
+- Folding of python code
+- Virtualenv support
 - Highlight syntax errors
 - Highlight and auto fix unused imports
+- Many linters (pylint_, pyflakes_, ...) that can be run simultaneously
 - Strong code completion
 - Code refactoring
 - Python documentation
 - Run python code
 - Go to definition
 - Powerful customization
-- Virtualenv support
-- And more...
+- And more, more ...

-See (old) screencast here: http://t.co/3b0bzeXA (sorry for quality, this is my first screencast)
+See (very old) screencast here: http://t.co/3b0bzeXA (sorry for quality, this is my first screencast)

 .. contents::